kaunel85/ong-bylaws/bylaws.md

 ---------------------
 29. Officer elections shall take place no later than the first chapter meeting in March.
 Presidential and Vice-Presidential elections shall take place no later than the second chapter meeting in November.
 Installations shall occur no earlier than two weeks after the elections and no later than the last meeting of the current academic term.

 30. Nominations for President and Vice-President will open two chapter meetings prior to the election date.
-Nominations for all other officers will be open for one chapter meetings prior to the election date.
+Nominations for all other officers will be open for one chapter meeting prior to the election date.
 Nominations will be open until they are closed to begin election procedure.

 31. The nomination process will be as follows: A nomination is made and seconded by Active Members in chapter or submitted to a member of the Executive Committee.
 The nomination must be accepted by the nominee.
 There is no limitation to how many nominations may be submitted throughout the nomination period.